rainbow-me/rainbowkit/.changeset/tasty-humans-cheer.md

 "@rainbow-me/rainbowkit": patch
 ---

-Fixed a bug where the spinner icon was still spinning when loading state wasn't 'true' in the <Avatar /> component
+Fixed a bug where the avatar loading indicator had used excessive CPU cycles